jeffreybarry/data-science-portfolios/course-overview.md

 A web portfolio is entirely optional.
 However, you must submit your portfolio as a set of files via Canvas.
 (Further details on upload instructions will be provided in class.)
 Even if you have a web portfolio, you must also submit the "print" portfolio as files.

+In reflective essay, use subheadings to identify sections where you discuss each course or project.